Local Government Act 1999: Background

 The UK, in common with a number of other countries, began from the 1970s to reconsider hitherto settled local government models.
 Increasing economic uncertainty arising from 1970s oil shocks and stagflation, and concerns about an ageing population, were coupled with a populist Conservative agenda to shrink the size, cost, and activities of government.
+For example, Conservative politician Nicholas Ridley harshly compared the "fat and bloated" local authorities of the United Kingdom to the relatively "slim" contract cities of the United States.

 Conservative governments from 1979 to 1997 enacted a series of legislative measures mandating compulsory competitive tendering for the provision of the range of services delivered by local authorities, starting with construction and highways maintenance work under the Local Government, Planning and Land Act 1980; refuse collection, street cleaning and building and ground maintenance under the Local Government Act 1988; leisure services under a Statutory Instrument (SI), The Local Government Act 1988 (Competition in Sports and Leisure Facilities) Order 1989; vehicle fleet maintenance and on-street parking activities under another SI, The Local Government Act 1988 (Competition) (Defined Activities) Order 1994; and then moving to a range of white-collar activities of authorities, such as property and housing management and construction planning, finance, IT and personnel, under a series of SIs in 1994 and 1995.
 This market-led approach reflected a belief that the private-sector was more capable of delivering services than the public sector.

 By the late 1990s, there was political consensus that there existed a need to reinvigorate local democracy, and from 1997 the incoming Labour administration pursued a Modernising Government agenda based on federalised and devolved principles - including Scottish and Welsh devolution from 1998.
 Best Value sought to provide a framework for authorities to develop higher quality and lower cost services meeting the established needs of their communities.

 Best Value ostensively replaced previous requirements for compulsory competitive tendering (CCT) to a wider range of authority services, and introduced requirements for consultation about services required by communities; challenge as to how services are delivered; comparison to elicit best practice; and competition to deliver value for money - collectively termed the '4 Cs' of BV.
 The focus of Best Value is on outcomes - what is achieved, in a wide societal context, by the actions of authorities - rather than upon outputs - what authorities produce.